OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

              `Line 10: DISCORD_WEBHOOK="https://discord.com/api/webhooks/Enter/Discord/Webhook/Here"`

 ### `sshpass`
-  - Due to streamlining the `SSH` connection (as it's ran in the background on the pager) a password is used for `SSH` authentication to the VPS C2. `sshpass` must be installed on the pager via:
+  - To simplify/streamline the `SSH` connection (as it's ran in the background on the pager) a password is used for `SSH` authentication to the VPS C2 instead of a keypair.
+Because of this, `sshpass` must be installed on the pager via:
       `opkg update && opkg install -d mmc sshpass`

 ### Management AP